sulakova/labs/AppService_with_Redis.md

 );
 ```

-ftp move *object-cache.php* from *wp-content/plugins/memcached* folder to the *wp-content* folder
+Using ftp move *object-cache.php* from *wp-content/plugins/memcached* folder to the *wp-content* folder.

-Verify the Memcache Object Cache plugin is functioning by executing *keys \** in redis console
+Verify the Memcache Object Cache plugin is functioning by executing *keys \** in your Redis console.